 - Public Tree Inventory: A detailed, systematic inventory of public shade trees (trees within the public right-of-way and on municipal land) within a specified area or along high use roads or densely settled neighborhoods.

 - Roadside Tree Assessment: A “windshield survey” of back roads to identify hazardous trees and forest health issues, such as presence of the emerald ash borer (EAB).
 The roadside inventory is an inexpensive, quick and effective procedure whereby a cursory visual inspection and count can be made by trained volunteers or municipal staff from a vehicle.

 In addition to a tree by tree inventory, a tree canopy assessment analyzes tree canopy from above, providing valuable information to help communities set tree cover goals, and to identify areas to conserve and enhance.

 General resources on tree inventory and assessment:

 - i-Tree: i-Tree is a state-of-the-art, peer-reviewed software suite from the USDA Forest Service that provides urban forestry analysis and benefits assessment tools.

-- Urban Tree Canopy Assessment "Helps decision makers understand their urban forest resources, particularly the amount of tree canopy that currently exists and the amount that could exist."
+- Urban Tree Canopy Assessment Guidance for decision makers to understand their urban forest resources, particularly the amount of tree canopy that currently exists and the amount that could exist.

 - Urban Forest Assessments Resource Guide This document contains links to a plethora of online tools that help determine qualities like inventory data, canopy assessment